 3. Lakeland, Florida

-With a population of roughly 650,000, Lakeland is perfect for those who want water without being near the ocean.
-Expect to pay about $900 for rent and about $1,200 for a mortgage if you move here.
+With a population of roughly 706,000, Lakeland is perfect for those who want water without being near the ocean.
+If you move here, expect to pay about $1014 for rent.

 4. Port St. Lucie, Florida